polpetone/polpetone-swm/readme.md

 Easy handling of often used webpages and call them from shell

 ## Config Files
-* initial call will creates config files at ~/.polpetone-swm
+* initial call will create config files at ~/.polpetone-swm

-## Usage
-* execute polpetone-swm to see the help

 ## Integration to your setup
 * make an alias or sim link in your preferred bin directory